griptape-ai/griptape-trade-school/docs/courses/compare-movies-workflow/02_concepts.md

 Workflows are **non-sequential** and individual tasks can depend on **multiple input tasks**.
 This allows you to create a single task that waits for all other tasks to complete before it can begin.

-This is what a Workflow might look like for doing what we mentiond above.
+This is what a Workflow might look like for doing what we mentioned above.
 !!!
 Note
     The graph is drawn top to bottom for this example because it's easier to understand the flow of data, but it can be drawn in either direction.